-Her project work primarily consists of long-form, research-based projects that play in the area between documentary and fine art photography, that investigate the prevalent issues related to climate change; such as food sovereignty, corporate agriculture, fossil fuel extraction, and the many-faceted ways that late-stage capitalism presents itself.
+Her project work primarily consists of long-form, research-based projects that play in the area between documentary and fine art photography, and investigate the prevalent issues related to climate change; such as food sovereignty, corporate agriculture, fossil fuel extraction, and the many-faceted ways that late-stage capitalism presents itself.
 All as seen through a feminist lens.

-Available for commissions, commercial work and workshops.
+Available for commissions, commercial work and editorials .

 amydagornephoto@gmail.com